-BEIJING (AP) — China has tightened restrictions on North Korea by issuing a lengthy list of items and technologies banned from export to its ally and neighbor because of their potential use in manufacturing weapons of mass destruction.
+BEIJING (AP) — China has tightened restrictions on North Korea by issuing a long list of weapons-related technology and materials banned from export to its neighbor, reflecting Beijing's desire to get Pyongyang to scrap its nuclear programs and rejoin disarmament talks.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

 A jury has convicted 16-year-old Dylan Schumaker of second degree murder in the death of his girlfriend's young son.

 A second arrest has now been made in connection to a suspected meth lab on Saunders Settlement Road in Cambria.

 Minor Lk Snow develops & shifts south.
 Lake Snow increases later Tue north & settles south.

 The Erie County Water Authority is warning the public about people posing as water meter service workers.

 A City of Buffalo employee who was arrested over the weekend on animal cruelty charges says he did nothing wrong.